griddynamics/nova-billing/doc/source/architecture.rst

 The Heart is not tied to particular resource types (i.e. instances, images, floating IPs, etc.).
 It allows to save and retrieve information of resource of any type.

+The Heart saves information about current tariffs, but not about their historical changes.

 The Heart provides bills for requested accounts.
 A bill includes information about charged money on the requested time period.